GEOS-DEV/GEOS/src/coreComponents/constitutive/docs/ParallelPlatesPermeability.rst

 .. math::
    k =  \frac{a^3}{12}

-where :math:`a` denotes the effective fracture aperture.
+where :math:`a` denotes the hydraulic fracture aperture.

 Please note that :math:`k` dimensionally is not a permeability (as it is expressed in :math:`m^3`).